Edwards-R/redlist_docs/irecord_data_analysis/iRecord_breakdown.md

 |Correct with no images|11,425|

 ### Multi-record processing
 Further examination of the 'Correct with no images' data paints a picture of misapplication of both the BWARS and iRecord scoring rulesets.
 It appears fairly common, on a verifier-by-verifier level, to apply the Verification Status 2 ranks (Correct, Considered Corrrect, Plausible, Unable to verify, Incorrect) as pure confidence ranks based on any set of characteristics.
 Unfortunately, there is no way to identify multi-record processings reliably, due to the timestamp only reaching minute resolution.
 However, 14 situations where the verifier has verified > 60 records-per-minute have been identified.

-### Causes of error
-The major cause of misapplied `Correct` records is non-adherence to rules.
-From the 104,340 `Correct` GB records, 10,700 did not have images.
+It is considered very unlikely that a verifier can reach a rate of > 1 record verification per second.

 ## Verification Status 1 vs Verification Status 2
 Two different sets of verification statuses exist within iRecord.
 These are referred to in the data as `verification status 1` and `verification status 2`.
 There have been issues in the past where records would be verified under `verification status 1` by one processing avenue and `verification status 2` by another avenue, all by the same verifier in the same session.

 ### Number of records per year without `verification status 2`
 `NULL` records seem to refer to records which are 'incomplete' (`Input still in progress`), as well as a number of what I believe were test records?